Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintC/us22/04.tests-and-implementation/Readme.md

         assertThrows(NullPointerException.class, () -> toDoListRepository.addEntry(null));
     }

-**Test 3:** Check that the sortEntriesByUrgencyDegree() method of the ToDoListRepository sorts a list of entries based on their urgency degree correctly.
+**Test 3:** Check that the sortEntriesByUrgencyDegree() method of the Agenda Repository sorts a list of entries based on their urgency degree correctly.

 	@Test
     public void testSortEntriesByUrgencyDegree_EntryListSortedByUrgencyDegree() {